vyperlang/vyper/docs/scoping-and-declarations.rst

 Variables and other items declared outside of a code block (functions, constants, event and struct definitions, ...), are visible even before they were declared.
 This means you can use module-scoped items before they are declared.

-An exception to this rule is that you can only call functions that have already been declared.

 Accessing Module Scope from Functions
 *************************************